Joseph Ladapo: Transgender health care

 Since 2022, Ladapo has also focused on opposing transgender health care.

 For transgender and nonbinary children and teenagers, he opposes gender-affirming care and counseling, hormonal therapies, related medications, and social-transition tools such as pronoun and name changes.
 On April 20, a Florida Health news release quoted him as saying that people under 18 should not be "pushed" into gender transition and that the government should not be "injecting political ideology into the health of our children."
 On June 2, he accused professional organizations such as the American Academy of Pediatrics and the Endocrine Society of "follow[ing] a preferred political ideology instead of the highest level of generally accepted medical science."

 He has also opposed gender-affirming care for adults.
 Early indications of this position were in the April 20, 2022 news release, which further claimed that the part of the brain "responsible for ... decision making) continu[es] to develop until approximately 25 years of age", and in Ladapo's June 2, 2022 letter, which quoted the Agency for Health Care Administration as saying there is "insufficient evidence that sex reassignment through medical interventions" is safe and in which Ladapo recommended developing "a standard of care for these complex and irreversible procedures."
 On May 17, 2023, Governor Ron DeSantis signed a law, "Treatments for Sex Reassignment" (often referred to as SB 254), which banned gender-affirming care from being covered by insurance, provided by nurse practitioners and physicians' assistants, or offered via telehealth.
 The bill bureaucratically forced a pause on all gender-affirming care for trans adults in Florida by requiring them to sign a nonexistent form.
 Ladapo, in his official capacity as Florida Surgeon General, was sued in Doe v.
 Ladapo, as a result of which the law was struck down in June 2024.

-University of Florida

-When Ladapo was being considered at the University of Florida for tenure, he indicated that he would bring in grants and initiate new research, as well as teaching.
-Since his appointment he has neither brought in any grants or research money, nor initiated any new research.
-He had agreed to spend 20% of his time in teaching, but has not met half of his original goal.